CEdanoJr/TandaAwardLearner/README.md

-# Trial 35 using softmax model.
+# Trial 35.

+This is the 35th model for my project proposal.